© All Rights Reserved nilesh

 Tropical cyclones or typhoons that hit the country have been, increasingly, more ferocious in intensity in recent years, probably due to altered weather systems caused by global warming.
 The deadlier ones have caused massive flooding in urban areas as much as 14 feet of water for days.

 The Ninoy Aquino International Airport (MNL) and the Manila Domestic Airport serves as the main airports to get to Manila.
 These airports, located south of Manila, are about 30 minutes' drive from the city.
-Diosdado Macapagal International Airport (CRK) in Clark is servicing nearby Angeles City and currently services low-cost airlines, but is set to overtake Ninoy Aquino International Airport in the near future as the country's primary international gateway.
+Diosdado Macapagal International Airport (CRK) in Clark is servicing nearby Angeles City and currently services low-cost airlines and some legacy airlines and is set to support Ninoy Aquino International Airport as part of a dual airport system.

 The Philippine National Railways, whose train hub is located in Tutuban north of Manila, services the city to and from the southern provinces of Luzon and has stations along the way.
 This runs from the Manila to Legaspi City.